-There are three stereo tracks here, allowing you to loop multi-sectioned songs and there are also an array of built-in effects including a phaser, flanger and reverb.
+There are three stereo tracks here, allowing you to loop multi-sectioned songs and there are also an array of built-in effects including a phaser, flanger, and reverb.

-The looper includes a lot of built-in drum beats, so you can create stunning sounds straight away and the pedal can store 99 loops within it, making it an excellent option for instantly loading pre-recorded loops on stage or for getting your ideas down.
+This loop pedal includes a lot of built-in drum beats, so you can create stunning sounds straight away and the pedal can store 99 loops within it, making it an excellent option for instantly loading pre-recorded loops on stage or for getting your ideas down.

 There’s an expression pedal on the side of the pedal, allowing you to control the intensity of your effects as you play and there’s a USB port to allow you to import or export sounds.